mihirgupta8122/APL-Project-2-Enrollment-management-system/README.md

 1. Static Typing: All of the variables, parameters, and return types are specifically declared (ex, List<StudentRecord>, int, and String).
 Doing this helps to provide type safety during compile time.

-2. Class-Based Design: All of the methods and "global" variables are static, belonging to the EnrollmentSystem class.
+2. Class Based Design: All of the methods and "global" variables are static, belonging to the EnrollmentSystem class.

 3. Argument Passing: To handle the automatic incrementing of the 'next_student_id', we used a custom IntRef wrapper class.
 By doing this, we were able to pass the integer by reference and change its value from inside of a method, which we used as solution to its "pass by value" nature.